keusendev/tinfluxws/README.md

 ##### TRIFLUXWS_STATIONNAME

 Adds a name to the TinFluxWStaion.
-This name will also be the measurement name within the privided InfluxDB database.
+This name will also be the measurement name within the provided InfluxDB database.

 ##### TRIFLUXWS_MASTERBRICK_HOST

-Lets the application know on whicht IP/Hostname the Master Brick can be found.
+Lets the application know on which IP/Hostname the Master Brick can be found.

 ##### TRIFLUXWS_MASTERBRICK_PORT